 The Southern End – Chai Chet Beach

-Back up on the road, a small police box sits next to the ongoing development of Koh Chang Paradise Resort’s new huge addition, with their main entrance and villas across the road on the beach.
+Back up on the road, a small police box sits next to Koh Chang Paradise Hill, the 96 room sister resort to Koh Chang Paradise Resort across the road on the beach.
 The older Koh Chang Resort is alongside, with their own secondary buildings similarly on both sea and mountain side.
 Completing the set, the boutique Flora i Talay dominates the southern end with its stylish ochre coloured bungalows.

 Trat Immigation, good for questions but not able to issue tourist visa extensions, Koh Chang Latex, PP Guesthouse and Koh Chang Animal Rescue are located in buildings oposite to Flora I Talay.
 At the end, after the two Thai restaurants, Mother Earth, an environmentally sustainable project where you can also stay, is perched up on the hill.